-The Office of the Procurement Ombudsman (OPO) is an independent organization included in the portfolio of the Minister of Public Works and Government Services Canada, but operates at an arms length from the department.
+The Office of the Procurement Ombudsman (OPO) is an independent organization included in the portfolio of the Minister of Public Services and Procurement Canada, but operates at an arms length from the department.
 The Office's overall objective is to strengthen the fairness, openness and transparency of federal procurement.
 It reviews complaints from suppliers with the objective of solving them quickly and efficiently and possibly resulting in immediate relief to the supplier.
 More specifically, the Procurement Ombudsman's mandate is to:

-At present, Public Works and Government Services Canada provides for resolution of contract disputes through various Alternate Dispute Resolution means, such as Conflict Coaching, Facilitated Discussion and Mediation.
+At present, Public Works and Government Services Canada provides for resolution of contract disputes through Public Services and Procurement Canada's Business Dispute Management Program, such as Conflict Coaching, Facilitated Discussion and Mediation.
 For many complex procurements, the government engages independent fairness monitors to provide assurance that the process is conducted in a fair, open transparent and compliant manner.

 Under the Public Servants Disclosure Protection Act, any public servant who witnesses or has knowledge of wrongdoing in the public sector workplace may refer the matter for review, investigation and for recommendation of corrective action to the Public Sector Integrity Commissioner.
 Public servants may also report the matter in confidence and without fear of reprisal to the Senior Officer in their organization designated for this purpose.
 A member of the public may also bring a public sector wrongdoing to the attention of the Public Sector Integrity Commissioner who would then decide whether to investigate.
 Public servants are prohibited from retaliating against contractors because they reported government wrongdoing to the Commissioner.